bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 ```

 If the content is taller than the available viewport height, vertical scrolling will automatically
-be enabled via CSS.
+be enabled via CSS on the body of the sidebar.

 ## Styling

-Several props are provided for controlling the appearance and placement of the sidebar.
+Several props are provided for controlling the appearance of the sidebar.

 ### Title